kagibson/nd013-c1-vision-starter/Project Submission/README.md

 ##### Experiment 1

+To improve on the models performance, I tried the following:

+1. Increased the batch size to 16
+2. Increased the number of steps to 25000
+3. Added augmentations to individual images

+For augmentations I added random brightness adjust as I felt that the dataset didn't have enough variability in brightness (as demonstrated in the EDA section above).
+I also added random contrast adjust for the same reason.
+Additionally I added some random black patches as there were many large unobstructed vehicles and I thought it would be good to add some obstructions as real-world data would likely have some.

+I ended up stopping training after about 1500 steps.
+The loss had yet to plateau, however, so I likely could've run it longer.
+I ran the evaluation step and unfortunately, only one point was produced (I believe this is a bug?).
+However, at this point the total loss seemed to be a bit higher than it was in training so there could've been some overfitting.

 ![Experiment1 Training Loss](../images/experiment1-loss.png)

+The model performed reasonably well on the test data as shown in the video below, though the confidence wasn't very high on the detected vehicles and small vehicles weren't detected.

 ![Experiment1 Results Video](../experiments/experiment1/animation.gif)

 #### Experiment 2

+For my second experiment, I decided to try a constant learning rate of 0.001.
+I stopped the training after 400 steps as the total loss seemed to reach a plateau.
+Unfortunately, running the exported model on the test data yielded no detections.
+Likely this model was overfit to the training data.

 ![Experiment2 Training Loss](../images/experiment2-loss.png)

 #### Experiment 3

+For experiment 3, I tried the Adam optimizer instead of Momentum.
+I once again stopped training around 1500 steps.
+This yielded poor results as the total loss was way too high.

 ![Experiment3 Training Loss](../images/experiment3-loss.png)

 #### Experiment 4

+For my final experiment, I decided to go back to my fairly successful results in Experiment 1 but reduce the base learning rate to 0.01 to hopefully reduce overfitting.
+I was able to get the total loss below 1, but evaluation showed a bit of overfitting.
+Unfortunately, the *inference.py* script outputted a corrupt video so I was unable to see how the exported model performed on the test data.

 ![Experiment4 Training Loss](../images/experiment-4-loss.png)

+#### Future Improvements

+There are many improvements I would've liked to try, however, the provided workspace proved to be very difficult to use for training as it frequently ran out of memory and the local workspace steps were incomplete.

+Single-shot detection doesn't perform as well on small objects as it does on larger objects, therefore, I would've liked to experiment with some other models.

+The test images that I used for the video only featured cars.
+I would've liked to see the trained models results on images that also featured pedestrians and cyclists since those were less represented in the dataset.